 The primary benefit of becoming a part-time graduate student is the ability to earn a public health degree while staying committed to your current career.
 Pursuing your Master of Science (MS) or Master of Public Health (MPH) program on a part-time schedule also allows you to apply new skills you’re learning in the classroom directly to your ongoing work.

 BU strives to make our part-time public health programs accessible to our students through financial aid and student support services.
 We no longer require GRE scores for admission.

 Part-Time Public Health Programs

 At Boston University, part-time status is defined as fewer than 12 credits per semester.
 Part-time options for our public health programs include courses that meet once per week, during the day as well as at night.
 Certain public health programs may be completed with evening-only courses or through fully online courses.
 Please consult the program director for details.

 You can set your own pace for completing your public health program as a part-time graduate student with the flexibility to change your status as needed.
 The School of Public Health course schedules include Fall, Spring, and Summer semesters.
 Online MPH core courses are offered in the Fall or Spring semesters.
 You have up to five years to complete the MPH or the MS degree on a part-time basis.

 International students are required to be full time, except during their last semester.
 Please check with the BU Global Programs: International Students & Scholars Office for program restrictions.

-The following degree programs can be completed part-time with some, or all classes being offered online:
+The following public health degree programs can be completed part-time with some, or all classes being offered online: